-2018 ‘The Mixed Courts of Egypt and the Entrepreneurship of Modern Law in the Colonies (1876-1949)’ in Daniel S. Margolies, Umut Özsu, Maïa Pal and Ntina Tzouvala, Standards and Sovereigns: Legal Histories of Extraterritoriality (Routledge) (forthcoming, 2018).
+- 2019 ‘Drinking Water by the Sea: Real and Unreal Property in the Mixed Courts of Egypt’ in Daniel S. Margolies, Umut Özsu, Maïa Pal and Ntina Tzouvala, Standards and Sovereigns: Legal Histories of Extraterritoriality (Routledge, 2019)

-2017 ‘Reimagining Bandung for Women at Work in Egypt: law and the woman between the factory and the ‘social factory’’ in Luis Eslava, Michael Fakhri and Vasukia Nesiah (eds.), Bandung, Global History, and International Law: Critical Pasts and Pending Futures (Cambridge University Press) (forthcoming, 2017).
+- 2017 ‘Reimagining Bandung for Women at Work in Egypt: law and the woman between the factory and the ‘social factory’’’ in Luis Eslava, Michael Fakhri and Vasuki Nesiah (eds.), Bandung, Global History, and International Law: Critical Pasts and Pending Futures (Cambridge University Press, 2017)

 - 2016 ‘Reading Class in International Law: The Labour Question in Interwar Egypt’ Social and Legal Studies: An International Journal, Vol. 25, No. 5

 - 2014 ‘The Egyptian Revolution in and Out of the Juridical Space: An Inquiry into Labour Law and the Workers’ Movement in Egypt’ International Journal of Law in Context, Vol. 10, No. 2